blunderbuss-wctf/koth_simulator/README.md

 ```

 # Display Team Score
+As a team competing to score, once you've submitted your team name you'll get a response page which will acknowledge that the KOTH ap is being locked and also return all the team scores.

-To run a continuous display of the team scores just run the following outside the running docker instance.
+As an administrator of the KOTH game you can run a continuous display of the team scores by running the following command on your host.
+Or if you've decided to use the KOTH_SCOREBOARD config option you can just sort that file directly on your host.
 ```
 > watch "docker exec -it -t koth_wlan0 cat /var/www/html/cgi-bin/teams.txt | sort | uniq -c"